stellar-dapps/4m00se-dapp/docs/ROADMAP.md

 ## Repository

 - [ ] Isolate local and CI/CD scripts
+- [ ] Add custom labels and automation for them
+- [ ] Add simple code style guide

 ## Marketing and demos

 - [ ] Blog page
 - [ ] Guest book as a demo form with interactive results
-- [ ] Open source starter template as a promo
+- [ ] Open source starter template as a promo, tutorial for that
 - [ ] Comparison with other onchain/offchain solutions